wime12/cmark-roff/README.md

   expressed as strong emphasis, so `****some text****` is the same as `***some text***`.

   The backend starts the emphasized or strong text with `\*[emph]`, `\*[strong]` and `\*[strongemph]`.
 Note that these escape sequences refer to roff *strings* and not directly to font changes.
 The *strings* should contain the escape sequences for switching the fonts.
 This results in a dynamic font changing scheme.
 The programmer of the roff macros might wish to, e.g., switch to an italic font for the normal font of block quotes.
-  Therefore the fonts for emphasized, strong and strongly emphasized must be changed.
-Usually emphasized text is then set in roman typeface, strong text in bold italic and strongly emphasized text in bold typeface.
+Therefore the fonts for emphasized, strong and strongly emphasized text must be changed.
+Usually emphasized text is then set in a roman typeface, strong text in bold italic and strongly emphasized text in a bold typeface.